faa5115/reconstruction/README.md

 I will soon upload my simple SENSE implementation and discuss the approach.
 Because I do not often use SENSE, my implementation is very simple.
 I will then go to the k-space based approaches, starting off with SMASH and then go into GRAPPA, and SPIRiT.
 I will then get into low-rank k-space based approaches and demonstrate some code.
 I use GRAPPA and low-rank reconstruction methods often, the code I wrote of these methods are mature and I hope they can be useful for the imaging community.

-After these, I will go into SMS imaging, spatial beamforming, and non-Cartesian MRI and upload my code.
+After these, I will go into SMS imaging, spatial beamforming, and non-Cartesian MRI and upload the code I wrote of these as well.